loqoman/4915DataProcessing/README.md

     2018/06/xx - The repository is currently being refactored from the end of the 2018 season.
 Code is being consolodated, .gitignore is being fixed, ect.

 ### Building
 Currently, this repositroy acts as a collection point for many small, mutially exclusive scripts.
 Said scripts range from Python 3 to R. So long as you have the required dependencies and languages installed, everything should run smoothly.
 Note: Many of the scrips here will output graphs in a fairly un-sterlized manner.

+### Design Decisions
+The project is designed to consolodate everything between multiple python scripts
+Pros:
+    - Full controll of image output
+    - Compatible with design of scripts in juypter notebook
+    - Theoreticaly easier to manage in a large group

+Cons:
+    - Fairly oddball method of consolodation
+    - Long command-line entries

+### Workflow
+If your objective is to design and implement your own graphing solution, these are the required steps.